 Paperwork and a filing fee must be submitted after completing the exam.
 Consult with the graduate affairs coordinator.
-Doctoral students who advance to candidacy and meet the requirements for the master's degree, can receive the master's degree by submitting the master's degree advancement to candidacy paperwork, and then submitting the master's degree completion paperwork in a subsequent quarter.
+Doctoral students who advance to candidacy and meet the requirements for the master's degree, can also receive a master's degree by submitting two forms: a master's degree advancement form and, in the subsequent quarter, a master's degree completion form.